-If death occurs at home, contact deceased’s GP as soon as possible.
-The GP may write out the Medical Cause of Death Certificate when they call to certify the death, or they may request that you collect same from the Surgery.
+If the death occurs at home, contact the deceased’s GP as soon as possible.
+The GP may write out the Medical Cause of Death Certificate when they call to certify the death, or they may request that you collect same from the Surgery a day or so later.
 In the event that the GP cannot issue this certificate, the death will be referred to H M Coroner.

-If death occurs in hospital, the ward will make an appointment for you with the Bereavement Office at the hospital.
+If the death occurs in hospital, the ward staff will make an appointment for you with the Bereavement Office at the hospital.
 They are able to provide you with information.

 If a death occurs suddenly or unexpectedly, whether as a result of apparent natural causes, an accident or a crime, then the death will be automatically referred to H M Coroner.
 This can be irrespective of where the death occurs.

 When a death has been reported to H M Coroner, they will issue a Medical Certificate of Death.
 This form will then be sent by a Coroner’s officer to The Registrar.
 There is no need for you to arrange to collect this certificate.
 In some cases while still awaiting specialist reports from medical professionals, the Coroner may issue an interim certificate to enable the funeral to take place before they conclude their investigation.